 Dr. Tom Jenkins from Clemson University guides us through the event with casual sit-down interviews of speakers from both the pre-conference and the symposium itself.

 In this interview with Dr. Jenkins, Dr. Jose Santos reviews his presentation of evaluating the effects of fatty acid nutrition and fertility responses using data from a meta-analysis summary.

 Listen in to hear Dr. Jose Santos summarize how additional fatty acid supplementation leads to significant reproductive responses such as improved conception and reduced pregnancy loss.

-Dr. Barry Bradford with Michigan State University shares the mechanisms of how fatty acids function as signaling molecules within the cells, along with the direct benefits and roles that omega fatty acids have on the immune cell function.
+Dr. Barry Bradford shares the mechanisms of how fatty acids function as signaling molecules within the cells, along with the direct benefits and roles that omega fatty acids have on the immune cell function.